varphi-online/wgraphc/README.md

 - Add a complex flag and variables list to the AST object
 - Preprocess AST to be only constants and one input var in graphing stage
 - If an AST has no variables, evaluate down to a value, including a point flag, to not waste calc time
+- constants like PI, e, phi etc...
+- Fix regex recognition of variables and add complex support ("-" and _i_)

 ---